 Lane County Garbage and Recycling Association is your local association of family-owned garbage and recycling processors in Lane County.
-We aim to protect and educate customers about issues facing garbage and recycling in Lane County.
+We aim to protect and educate customers about issues facing garbage and recycling in Lane County and to protect the interest of its members.

 DON’T LET THE COUNTY CAUSE MAJOR RATE INCREASES!